stenoip/oodles/README.md

 Oodles is a metasearch engine that combines results from Bing, Yahoo and Brave into a simple(beta) search experience.
 It works like Google or Bing: type a query, get web results but with AI‑enhanced ranking and zero tracking.

+We made Oodles because, it nice to boast that you have your own search engine.
+Also, we wanted to bring the power of SearXNG to the average consumer.

 ---